 Saturday was interesting, I was still riding the high from out amazing date but I was contemplative.
 I needed to tell her, but I couldn’t figure out how.

 Sunday is cleaning day.
 I spent the whole day thinking, processing, and cleaning my apartment.
 I called and Skyped my friends.
 I talked it out.
-I wrote, rewrote, and deleted drafts upon drafts of text messages telling Jo about being trans.
-Meanwhile, Jo and I were texting semi-frequently, though I was noticeably more distant than I had been the past week.
+I wrote, rewrote, and deleted drafts upon drafts of text messages telling Steph about being trans.
+Meanwhile, Steph and I were texting semi-frequently, though I was noticeably more distant than I had been the past week.

 It was never a question of not being comfortable with who I am, what I’ve gone through, or what it would mean to be a trans man in a relationship with a cis-woman.
 I wasn’t even scared of rejection as a whole.
 I just didn’t want to be rejected by THIS woman, because I had such a strong connection to her in such a short time.
 Basically, I didn’t want my fear that it was all too good to be true to be a reality.

 So in the midst of trying to plan a date for the following day (Monday) this happened:

 And then we had a weird and awkward and interesting conversation that was both about our date and about to logistics of me being trans, what that means to me, what that would mean for her, etc.